sanjeevsingh74/san_jeev/README.md

 # Hi there, I'm Sanjeev Kumar! 👋

-Welcome to my GitHub profile!
-I'm a passionate data analyst who loves turning data into actionable insights and contributing to open-source data projects.
+**Welcome!to my GitHub profile!** I'm a **passionate data analyst** who loves turning data into actionable insights and contributing to open-source data projects.

 ## 🚀 About Me